 Hilditch's algorithm has been successfully implemented in SOD via the exported function sod_hilditch_thin_image().
 The gist below highlight a typical usage of the Hilditch's algorithm to produce the image output displayed in the section above.

 Image segmentation is an umbrella term that includes a set of techniques for image processing based on applying a dividing strategy (i.e. a single image is divided in multiple parts).
 After the dividing process, each one of the image components is used for a specific purpose, for example, to identify objects or other relevant information.
 Several methods are used for image segmentation: Thresholding, Color-based, Texture Filters, Clustering, among others.
 An effective approach to performing image segmentation includes using existing algorithms and tools, and integrating specific components for data analysis, image visualization, and the development and implementation of specific algorithms.
+The goal of image segmentation is to partition an image into semantically meaningful regions that can be further analyzed, processed, or understood by a computer.

 One of the most popular approaches for image segmentation is through thresholding.
 Thresholding takes a grayscale image and replaces each pixel with a black one if its intensity is less than some fixed constant, or a white pixel if the intensity is greater than that constant.
 The new binary image produced separates dark from bright regions.
 Mainly because finding pixels that share intensity in a region is not computationally expensive, thresholding is a simple and efficient method for image segmentation.